-At the same time, we continue our effort to frame our funding priorities in the context of overall goals for the community, which have been heavily vetted and communicated via our long-range planning documents.
 Councilmembers have agreed on a number of general objectives, listed below.
 We also list a number of recommended investments to attain objective(s) in each outcome area.
 Clearly, your administration is already working toward several of these objectives, and in those cases, this memo serves as our encouragement to continue that work.

-We also recognize that there may be multiple ways to meet an objective, and we encourage collaborative deliberation on what actions or approaches other than those listed here might more effectively achieve the stated objectives.
+We recognize there may be multiple ways to meet an objective, and we encourage collaborative deliberation on what actions or approaches, other than those listed here, might effectively achieve the stated objectives.
 We recognize that several recommendations below will take more than one year to implement, and indeed given funding uncertainties, we will need to carefully plan ahead and perhaps stretch our goals out over more years than previously predicted.
+Additionally we recognize that the list below does not include the breadth of city government expenses and programs that are beneficial to the life and health of Bloomington and the people who live here.

-We relay these ideas to you to facilitate collaboration and help achieve alignment on your budget proposal when you bring it forward in the coming months.
-We look forward to our discussion with you on May 14 and subsequent conversations prior to finalization of your proposal in August.
+This letter should not be viewed as a list of budget demands, but instead used to facilitate collaboration and help achieve alignment on a budget proposal when you bring it forward in the coming months.
+We look forward to our discussion on May 14 and subsequent conversations prior to finalization of your proposal in August.